sakaiproject/sakai/sitestats/USER_ACTIVITY_README.md

 a submission to a normal assignment called "Assignment 1" would be transformed into a single key/value pair of "Title"/"Assignment 1" (if user language was English).
 However, Transformers do more than simply localize each property of the ResolvedEventData.
 They contain logic that determines how to present the data.
-To continue the "Assignment 1" example, if the assignment has been deleted since the submission occurred, the Transformer would read both the "title" "deleted" properties of the AssignmentEventData and present the value as "Assignment 1 \[deleted\]" (if the user language was English of course).
+To continue the "Assignment 1" example, if the assignment has been deleted since the submission occurred, the Transformer would read both the "title" and "deleted" properties of the AssignmentEventData and present the value as "Assignment 1 \[deleted\]" (if the user language was English of course).

 The current implementation uses a one-size-fits-all Wicket panel to present the list of EventDetail objects in the same way no matter which event they are for.

-### Responsive Design
+#### Responsive Design

 User Activity has a content-specific CSS breakpoint set at 640px that makes the following changes to the presentation:

 - the search form switches to a column orientation
-- the table switches to a "CardTable" layout the presents each table row as a separate "card", allowing the user to see all the data in the row at once even on a narrow device
+- the table switches to a "CardTable" layout that presents each table row as a separate "card", allowing the user to see all the data in the row at once even on a narrow device